JeniaD/newcpp/DOCUMENTATION.md

 ```C++
 string ReplaceAll(string str, const string& from, const string& to);
 ```
-Replacing string in text to another string. <b>Not fully tested.</b>
+Replacing string in text to another string.

 *Getting `string` and `char`/`string` as parameter, returning `bool`(`true` if `char` is number, `false` otherwise).*
 <hr>